Wyoming Office of Tourism Industry Partnershomepage

 • UW program focuses on outdoor rec, tourism and hospitality

-• Community colleges offering a variety of certifications and degrees
+• Community colleges offering Outdoor Recreation certifications and degrees

 Towering mountains.
 Rushing rivers.
 Welcoming communities.